 When creditors, such as housing associations, are notified about a moratorium debt, they must pause enforcement action.
 Creditors must also conduct a reasonable search of their records for any additional debt(s) owed to them by the debtor, as they may be eligible to be added to the moratorium.
 Housing associations should ensure no letters, statements, notices or contact is made with the tenant over the issue.

 The Insolvency Service will run and operate the scheme and will notify creditors of all the details and keep records.
-Creditors will need to prepare to receive notifications from the Insolvency Service and process them in order to implement the protections.
-Ahead of the scheme’s commencement on 4 May, housing association landlords should consider whether they need to make any changes to their existing systems and processes to comply with the regulations.
-New debts incurred during a breathing space are not qualifying debts – the legislation is clear that the debtor needs to meet ongoing rent obligation.
+Creditors will need to receive notifications from the Insolvency Service and process them in order to implement the protections.
+New debts incurred during a Breathing Space are not qualifying debts – the legislation is clear that the debtor needs to meet ongoing rent obligation.
 If payments are not made, the debt adviser may cancel the standard breathing space.

 Guidance for creditors was published at the end of 2020 to assist housing associations in understanding the regulations.
 Housing association landlords are advised to contact firstname.lastname@example.org to discuss their options for receiving and managing notifications, if they have not already done so.